 At this stage, you will have built a good foundation in accountancy and finance but this level has some truly challenging content – particularly the Financial Accounting Reporting (“FAR”) and Business Planning: Taxation (“BPT”) exams, both of which I found truly difficult.

-The case study exam is a comparatively easier exam, it is fully open book with very little technical knowledge required.
-The difficulty with this exam is remembering the highly formulaic approach to answering questions, but with practise, this shouldn’t be causing too many issues.
+The case study exam is comparatively easier, it is a fully open book with very little technical knowledge required.
+The difficulty with this exam is remembering the highly formulaic approach to answering questions, but with practice, this shouldn’t be causing too many issues.

 Every ACA exam ranked by difficulty